-Not since the industrial revolution has so much technological change affected small and mid-sized businesses (SMBs) in such a relatively short period of time.
+Not since the Industrial Revolution has so much technological change affected small and mid-sized businesses (SMBs) in such a relatively short period of time.
 Not just in the UK, but across the world.
 SMBs have to adapt to a constantly changing field of new technological advances.
 This is the case in almost every area encapsulated within business management tools.
-From the latest bookkeeping packages, business plan design techniques, marketing tools through to customer study.
+From the latest bookkeeping packages, business plan design techniques, and marketing tools through to customer study.
 Not to mention the updated rules and regulations that go with them.
 Almost every field of effective business management is affected by this rapid growth in technology.
 SMBs need advice.

 SMBs and outside experts